Life among the screens: what threatens people from being separated from nature and how are they struggling with it in the USA

 On the subject: Five essential skills that American education provides

 Similar rules are established by local authorities in parks to protect the environment.
 For example, in the city of San Diego, a special permit is required to disrupt the plant, and it is also forbidden to “injure” trees.
 If a child climbs a tree and breaks a branch, then there’s an article.

-Although many Americans have their own houses, the courtyards in them are often miniature, and in townhouses - so much the size of a grave.
-There are practically no joint courtyards here.
-With children, as a rule, they walk at playgrounds, which is good to do with kids, but a seven-year-old child, on his own experience, with a mother on a swing, may not want to go.
+Although many Americans have their own homes, their courtyards are often miniature, and in townhouses they are even the size of a grave.
+There are practically no joint yards here.
+As a rule, they walk with children in playgrounds, which is good to do with babies, but already a seven-year-old child, from his own experience, with his mother on a swing may not want to go.

 And the loss of the connection of children with nature, as well as adults, leads to mental and physiological disorders.
 This generation of children, according to American media, may be the first in US history with a life expectancy shorter than that of their parents.